open-eid/CDOC2/cdoc2-system-docs/docs/01_use_case_model/ch03_use_cases v2.md

 1. Client notifies the Recipient.
 2. Recipient chooses whether to try again.
 If yes then use case continues from step number 3.
 Otherwise, use case ends.

+## Use cases with multiple CDOC2 Capsule Servers holding shares of capsules

+These use cases are useful, when Sender knows that Recipient can use eID means that support authentication.
+These allow Sender to divide the key material into shares according to a [secret-sharing scheme](<https://en.wikipedia.org/wiki/Secret_sharing>) and distribute those among multiple independent CCS-s.
+Recipient would need to authenticate to CCS servers and download all the shares in order to reconstruct the KEK from those.

 # UC.KTS.05 Forward Capsule Shares